nicksheerin/nick_sheerin/_pages/teaching.md

 Teaching and sharing my knowledge has always been an amazing and rewarding experience for me.
 Over the years, I have realized that having the right teacher or mentor can have a really large impact on you!
 I try to emulate this in my teaching approach and strive to make each experience memorable.
 I have also tutored many students over the years in math, engineering, and robotics.
 I want to continue this passion and will strive to provide useful [tutorials/posts](https://kbhakt.github.io/krishan_bhakta//posts/) on this website to learn about new concepts and skills.

+## Data Science Technical Coach

+I was able to help me a mentor to help students learn data science concepts over a 2-3 month virtual [bootcamp](https://www.stackeducation.com/) in summer/fall of 2022.
+The bootcamp covered basic excel fundamentals up to using Python for data exploration, data analysis, and data visualization.
+My responsibilities included providing support for the students to learn these concepts and advance in a fast-paced environment.

 ## Biomechatronics of Wearable Robotic Systems

 <!-- Useful reference -->